Chinese classics

-In the Ming and Qing dynasties, the Four Books and Five Classics were the subjects of mandatory study by those Confucian scholars who wished to take the imperial exams and needed to pass them in order to become government officials.
-Any political discussion was full of references to this background, and one could not be one of the literati (or, in some periods, even a military officer) without having memorized them.
-Generally, children first memorized the Chinese characters of the "Three Character Classic" and the "Hundred Family Surnames" and they then went on to memorize the other classics.
+In the Ming and Qing dynasties, the Four Books and Five Classics were the subjects of mandatory study by those Confucian scholars who wished to take the imperial examination and needed to pass them in order to become scholar-officials.
+Any political discussion was full of references to this background, and one could not become part of the literati—or even a military officer in some periods—without having memorized them.
+Generally, children first memorized the Chinese characters of the Three Character Classic and Hundred Family Surnames and they then went on to memorize the other classics.
 The literate elite therefore shared a common culture and set of values.